mfernest/SEBC/Partner Bootcamp  - Certify.md

     * On the Step 2 of 4 page, review the sections and proposed values
     * Complete the wizard: redeploy client configurations and restart the cluster
     * Capture the Step 1 of 4 page after the restart
-* Email the captures to your instructors
+* Email the captures to your instructor

 ---
 <div style="page-break-after: always;"></div>